kigawas/kigawas.github.io/_posts/2018-11-22-y-combinator-in-python.md

 print(mul(add1(0), add1(1))) # 2
 ```

-Let's think about: When Python is calling `mul()`, how does python calculate it's arguments?
+Let's ponder: When Python is calling `mul(add1(0), add1(1))`, how does python calculate it's arguments?
 Some of you may raise your hand: it'll calculate `add1(0)` and `add1(1)` first, and then `mul(1, 2)`.

 Yes, that's almost right.
-Let's think a little deeper.
-What if we call function like:
+Let's dig something else.
+What if we call a function like:

 ```python
 (lambda y: (lambda x: x)(y))(1)
 ```

-As mentioned above, Python will calculate argument first, so it will become `(lambda 1: (lambda x: x)(1)`, then `(lambda x: x)(1)`.
+As mentioned above, Python will calculate arguments first, so it will become `(lambda 1: (lambda x: x)(1)`, then `(lambda x: x)(1)`.

 But there is another way.
 So how about we call the inner function first?
 Let's keep the 1 outside: `(lambda y: (lambda y: y)())(1)` then `(lambda y: y)(1)`.

 By this way, we simplify the function before we actually do any calculation.
-In fact, some functional languages do like this.
+In fact, some functional languages behave this way.

 ### The way to delay evaluation

 So if we want to delay the evaluation of an argument, what should we do?
-Say we don't want it to calculate `3+3` right now, we can put them into a function:
+Say we don't want it to calculate `3+3` right now, we can wrap them into a function:

 ```python
 another_f = lambda : 3 + 3